Civil Litigation

 - Date: January 19, 2020

 - Summary: Appellate order reversing the trial court’s denial of class certification.
 The trial court held that our clients lacked standing and failed to meet nearly every requirement for class certification.
-We successfully argued our clients have standing and meet each of the class certification requirements.
-The Appellate Court agreed and found that the trial court abused its discretion by denying class certification.
-This class action lawsuit alleges that the City of Ocala has illegally taxed its water utility customers by including a fire fee on each customer’s monthly water bill.
+We successfully argued our clients had standing and met each of the class certification requirements.
+The Fifth District Court of Appeal agreed and found that the trial court abused its discretion in denying class certification.
+The Fifth District Court of Appeal certified a class of all utility customers who paid the City fire service user fees since February 20, 2010.
+This case opinion is the preeminent case law in the Fifth District concerning class certification requirements.

 - Jurisdiction: Florida’s Fifth District Court of Appeal